Mateo803/Pentshelp/README.md

 In order to use the reporting funcionality, you need to follow these steps:

 - Install MySQL
-- Create an user named pentshelp with password Pentshelp_passw0rd
+- Create a user named Pentshelp with a strong password (hostname is localhost).
+Note:  Remember to insert the password into the reporting.py script in order to connect to the database.
-- Create a database named pentshelp
+- Create a database named pentshelp and insert into it the CVES table (whose code is in src/cves.sql file)
-- In this database copy and run cve.py (which is in src folder).
-This will create the CVE table
-- The host is localhost
+- Finally, grant all privileges to the user Pentshelp on the CVES table

+The following code does the above (assuming the program is installed and you are the root user):

+create database pentshelp;

+use pentshelp;

+CREATE TABLE CVES (

+ID VARCHAR(20),

+Name VARCHAR(500),

+Date DATE,

+Score DECIMAL(3,2),

+Kind_of_vulnerability VARCHAR(500),

+Vulnerable_products VARCHAR(500)

+);

+create user 'Pentshelp'@'localhost' identified by 'strong_password';

+grant all privileges on Pentshelp.CVES to 'Pentshelp'@'localhost';

+flush privileges;